andcscott/MASM-Low-Level-IO/README.md

 # MASM-Low_Level_IO

-This program was my final project for **CS 271 - Computer Architecure and Assembly Lanuage** at Oregon State University.
-It uses string primitives, macros and procedures to perform low level I/O operations in x86 Assembly.
+This program uses string primitives, macros and procedures to perform low level I/O operations in x86 Assembly.

-## Program Description

 The program asks for 10 signed integers from the user as strings.
 The strings are converted from ASCII to SDWORDs and stored in an array.
 Then, their sum,